 A: The following items must be completed below:

-- All 6 pages of the EOP Applicant Information Form must be completely filled out and turned in by December 15, 2012.
+- All 6 pages of the EOP Applicant Information Form must be completely filled out and turned in by December 15, 2013 for Fall 2014 admission.

-- Two (2) Recommendation forms completed entirely by two (2) separate individuals by February 1, 2013.
+- Two (2) Recommendation forms completed entirely by two (2) separate individuals by February 1, 2014 for Fall 2014 admission.

 - All students applying for EOP must have completed forms and letters on file in order to be considered for acceptance (includes first-time freshmen, transfer and former students returning to SJSU).

 - All students applying for EOP must also file for Free Application for Federal Student Aid (FAFSA) by February 1, 2014 to be considered for Fall 2014.

 Prospective students must also file for FAFSA, this is a requirement in order to verify financial eligibility to EOP.
-In order to be given priority EOP processing, please submit your FAFSA by no later than February 1, 2013 for the Fall 2013 term.
+In order to be given priority EOP processing, please submit your FAFSA by no later than February 1 for a fall term.
 Students that apply for FAFSA after 2/1 through 3/2 (closing priority deadline for all students) may not receive priority consideration.